ruru-maya/vivid-pay-genius/README.md

 - React
 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/750609ca-b3dc-4fbd-92be-6e697ec75faf) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?

-Yes, you can!

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.